HarveyHunt/howm/CONTRIBUTING.md

 Documentation is an important part of any project, howm is no different.
 Document all new features, as has been done in the README already.

+Please don't change any version numbers anywhere within the project.

 howm uses [Doxygen](http://www.stack.nl/~dimitri/doxygen/) for documentation of the code, keep this up to date as you go.